littlecl42/AAA500_FinalProject_CL_IL/README.md

-Project Title
+Project Title:
+The Risky Business of Safe Investing: Optimizing Conservative Portfolios

 This project is a part of the AAI-500 course in the Applied Artificial Intelligence Program at the University of San Diego (USD).

--- Project Status: [In-Progress]
+-- Project Status: [Complete]

 Installation
 N/A at this time

-Project Intro/Objective
+Project Intro/Objective:
-The main purpose of this project is ________.
-Describe the goals of the project and potential impacts.
-Mention the needs/applications of your project clearly.
-Limit to one/two short paragraph(s).
+The main purpose of this project is Explore new investment strategies using liquid funds, comparing Risk Parity, Minimum Variance, and Maximum Diversification approaches to provide enhanced returns while managing risks.

-Partner(s)/Contributor(s)
+Partner(s)/Contributor(s):
 [Carrie Little]
 [Ian Lucas]